-Schools seeking official recognition of their preschool programs must also complete the following application items A-F.
+Schools seeking official recognition of their preschool programs must also complete the following application items A-F. Sections are graded as satisfactory or unsatisfactory, but not scored.

 A. Explain the school's plan for a comprehensive child assessment.
-Include at least the following information in this section:
+Include at least the following

-- Describe the schools existing and/or proposed plan for assessing each child's cognitive skills with a comprehensive child assessment instrument when the child enters and again before the child leaves the program to inform program planning and promote kindergarten readiness. - Explain how the assessment process measures individual child progress in all the prekindergarten and preschool instructional classes that includes the use of a standardized child assessment instrument, such as High Scope Child Observation Record (COR), Teaching Strategies Gold or Work Sampling System.
+- Describe the schools existing and/or proposed plan for assessing each child's cognitive skills with a comprehensive child assessment instrument when the child enters and again before the child leaves the program to inform program planning and promote kindergarten - Explain how the assessment process measures individual child progress in all the prekindergarten and preschool instructional classes that includes the use of a standardized child assessment instrument, such as High Scope Child Observation Record (COR), Teaching Strategies Gold or Work Sampling System.
 (To measure child progress, the assessment must be used at program entrance and program exit.
 At a minimum, the comprehensive assessment should measure children's progress in the domains of language and literacy and mathematical thinking.
 Other domains may include approaches to learning, general cognitive development, physical and motor development, approaches to learning, social and emotional development, and creativity and the arts.)